Beatrice Ikamba Runji, a house help, felt tired and decided to rest her then 51-year-old body in 2015.

 Dr Katambo attributes it to poor disease management leading to decreased nerve sensation or lack of sensation especially on the legs and “damage to nerves and blood vessels leads to poor blood circulation in the legs or the affected limb.”

-He adds that “once a patient develops an ulcer and it’s not treated, or does not heal, due to poor blood circulation, it may progress to affect the bone leading to death of the body tissues (Necrosis) and Osteomyelitis or infection of the bone.
+He adds that “once a patient develops an ulcer and it’s not treated, or does not heal, due to poor blood circulation, it may progress to affect the bone leading to the death of the body tissues (Necrosis) and Osteomyelitis or infection of the bone.
 This is what leads to amputation.”

 The procedure entails putting patients on block anesthesia depending on the area to be amputated, for example above the knee, below the knee or below the ankle.

-After amputation, patients go through physiotherapy before being encouraged to have prosthesis, which only about 20 to 30 per cent of patients can afford, according to studies.
+After amputation, patients go through physiotherapy before being encouraged to have a prosthesis, which only about 20 to 30 per cent of patients can afford, according to studies.

 It takes time to get used to artificial legs.
 Phyllis Thenya, 72, from Koma village also in Mbere sub-County, felt numbness on her left foot and a fever.
 She developed a wound on the foot and was diagnosed with diabetes type 2 at Gategi Hospital which is a few kilometres from her home.